mark-j-chilvers/platform-patterns/shared-gw/README.md

 When the platform team creates namespaces they label the application team's namespaces to align with a particular application (in this case, foo and bar).

 Each application has listeners defined in the GKE Gateway - with a unique subdomain.
-This avoids any possible route duplication between applications.
+This avoids any possible route duplication (i.e. conflict) between applications.
 A wildcard cert could be used to protect the Gateway in this case.

 Via `allowedRoutes` the application teams can ONLY create `HTTPRoute` for the platform-managed gateway for their subdomain.